26 Secret Signs Your Produce Has Gone Bad

 Kale leaves are a pale yellow color.

 Kale should be a dark, vibrant green color.
-If kale looks pale green, it will turn brown sooner rather than later.
+If kale looks pale green or even yellow, it will turn brown sooner rather than later.
 Once the leaves wilt, they will start to leak liquid, causing a gone-bad stench.
-Only choose kale that's rich and vibrant in color.

 Limes feel light.

 Pick up a lime.
 Is it heavy or lighter than the rest?
 A lime should feel pretty heavy, indicating that it has more water content and therefore, will be juicier.
-If a lime feels hollow or light, put it back.
+If a lime feels hollow or light or has brown spots, it's past its prime.

 Berries smell too sweet.

 To test the ripeness of berries, give 'em a quick sniff.
-If they smell particularly sweet, the berries are likely close to turning bad.
-You'll want to leave the store with a better batch.
+If they smell particularly sweet, the berries are likely close to turning bad, so you need to use them—stat!

 Zucchini is not firm when squeezed.

 Zucchini should be a little firm to the touch.
-If it feels too mushy when squeezed, try to find a firmer one.
+If it feels too mushy when squeezed, skip sauteeing it and consider adding it to soup.

 Plums are too squishy or too firm.